Best Back Exercise- Barbell Bent-Over Row

 Read Also: Third Time The City Will Host: Paris Olympic Games 2024

-Dumbbell Bent-Over Row
+Dumbbell Bent-Over Row for back exercise

 Which can lead to more recruitment of muscle fibers.
 In other words, your muscles have to work harder to lift the same amount of weight, and this challenge can lead to muscle hypertrophy.
 Choose two dumbbells of similar weight and place them on the floor a couple of feet apart.
 Stand between dumbbells; You’ll want to keep your stance shoulder-width apart.
 Grab dumbbells and hold them at your sides with your arms extended.
 You can also incorporate kettlebells for this exercise.